Roentgenium: Isotopes

 Roentgenium has no stable or naturally occurring isotopes.
 Several radioactive isotopes have been synthesized in the laboratory, either by fusion of the nuclei of lighter elements or as intermediate decay products of heavier elements.
 Nine different isotopes of roentgenium have been reported with atomic masses 272, 274, 278–283, and 286 (283 and 286 unconfirmed), two of which, roentgenium-272 and roentgenium-274, have known but unconfirmed metastable states.
 All of these decay through alpha decay or spontaneous fission, though 280Rg may also have an electron capture branch.

 Stability and half-lives

 All roentgenium isotopes are extremely unstable and radioactive; in general, the heavier isotopes are more stable than the lighter.
 The most stable known roentgenium isotope, 282Rg, is also the heaviest known roentgenium isotope; it has a half-life of 100 seconds.
 The unconfirmed 286Rg is even heavier and appears to have an even longer half-life of about 10.7 minutes, which would make it one of the longest-lived superheavy nuclides known; likewise, the unconfirmed 283Rg appears to have a long half-life of about 5.1 minutes.
 The isotopes 280Rg and 281Rg have also been reported to have half-lives over a second.
 The remaining isotopes have half-lives in the millisecond range.

+The missing isotopes between 274Rg and 278Rg are too light to be produced by hot fusion and too heavy to be produced by cold fusion.
+A possible synthesis method is to populate them from above, as daughters of nihonium or moscovium isotopes that can be produced by hot fusion.
+The isotopes 283Rg and 284Rg could be synthesised using charged-particle evaporation, using the 238U+48Ca reaction where a proton is evaporated alongside some neutrons.